kwonus/Quelle-Obsolete/README.md

 #### Searching sources

-With the source code contained herein, and companion github/kwonus projects, the simplicity of creating a Quelle driver using this Quelle HMI library is exemplified.
+With the C# code contained herein, and companion github/kwonus projects, the simplicity of creating a Quelle driver using this Quelle HMI library is exemplified.
 This code can be used as a template to create your own driver, or it can be subclassed to extend behavior: Specifically, the Cloud() methods need implementations in the subclass to provide the actual search functionality.
 <br/></br>
 A tandem project in github provides a stadard Quelle driver and a standard Quelle interpreter.